 I used to define myself as an extreme couponer because I had a huge coupon binder with all my coupons organized in it.
 I would take it with me everywhere and use my coupons to get free things that I didn’t need so I could donate them.

 Don’t get this confused with the old TV show “Extreme Couponers”.
 Those people would stockpile more than they needed and it probably became an addition.
 I would call that “hoarding”, not extreme couponing.

 If you are here and want to learn extreme couponing then this may not fit your expectations.
-My intention here is to teach couponing for beginners.
+My intention here to share how to start couponing for beginners.
 You can definitely use this information to learn how to coupon and then turn yourself into an extreme couponer just like I did.

 This couponing for beginners guide is a great place to start.
-I started out looking to save money on groceries and wanted to know how to use coupons so I could get extra savings.
+I started out looking to save money on groceries and wanted to know how to start using coupons so I could get extra savings.
 Then I started using coupons at drugstores and now I use them everywhere I go.

-The good news is, you can still learn how to coupon if you are busy.
-I’m a stay at home mom and I homeschool my kids.
+The good news is, you can still learn how to start using coupons even if you are busy.
+I’m a stay-at-home mom and I homeschool my kids.
 I’m living a busy life and I’m still saving money with coupons.

 If you want to learn how to coupon, you need to put the time in to get results.
-Just like anything, it takes time to learn how to use coupons.
+Just like anything, it takes time to learn couponing.
 I used to teach coupon classes at my church and it was such a blessing to see everyone benefiting from them.
 They had to take the time to learn to see results.